How to Install .NET Core SDK on Fedora Linux

 echo $DOTNET_CLI_TELEMETRY_OPTOUT

-That’s it!
-Telemetry is now disabled in .NET Core SDK on Fedora.
+The output should display 1, confirming that telemetry is now disabled in the .NET Core SDK on Fedora.

 Conclusion